-activities to do
+Best Haleakala activities to do

 On a two hour drive to the summit of Haleakala, you’ll pass through as many ecological zones as you would on a drive from Mexico to Canada!
 Haleakala National Park also has more endangered species than any other site in the National Park System.
-No matter how you choose to experience the Haleakala Volcano, one thing’s for sure – it’s a must.
+No matter how you choose to experience the Haleakala Volcano, one thing’s for sure: it’s a must.

-If you enjoy the thrill of ziplining but want to take it a step farther, consider paragliding on the slopes of Haleakala Volcano!
+If you enjoy the thrill of ziplining but want to take it a step farther, consider paragliding along the slopes of Haleakala Volcano!
 Proflyght Paragliding offers tandem paragliding with an experienced instructor, perfect for those of you looking to give it a try on your next trip to paradise.

 Not many visitors consider camping on their trip to Maui, but it can be an excellent way to see the island and experience truly unique scenery.
-If you plan on hiking the crater of Haleakala, there are 2 wilderness campsites available for use.
-Hōlua is located 3.7 miles down the Halemauʻu Trail or 7.4 miles from the Sliding Sands Trail, and Palikū is located at the base of a rainforest cliff, 9.3 miles on the Sliding Sands Trail or 10.4 miles on Halemauʻu Trail.
-Temperatures and weather conditions vary greatly at these altitudes, so make sure to pack for every occasion.
+If you plan on hiking the crater of Haleakala, there are two wilderness campsites available for use.
+Hōlua is located 3.7 miles down the Halemauʻu Trail or 7.4 miles from the Sliding Sands Trail, and Palikū is situated at the base of a rainforest cliff, 9.3 miles on the Sliding Sands Trail or 10.4 miles on Halemauʻu Trail.
+Temperatures and weather conditions vary significantly at these altitudes, so make sure to pack for every occasion.

 Blue Hawaiian offers excellent helicopter tours of Hana and Haleakala, giving you a birds-eye view of Haleakala’s stunning crater, hidden waterfalls, lush rainforest, taro fields and some of Maui’s most scenic ocean cliffs.
 If you’re visiting Maui between December and April, you may even get a chance to whale watch from the sky!